-Colorado Runner Kills Mountain Lion In Self Defense
+Colorado Runner Kills Mountain Lion In Self-Defense

 A trail jogger successfully defended himself Monday against a mountain lion that attacked him from behind.
 The cat is dead and the man is recovering in a local hospital.